psevestre/openid-fapi/Financial_API_Grant_Management.md

 `grant_id` is issued by the authorization server for each established grant between a client and a user.
 This should prevent correlation between different clients.

-`grant_id` MUST NOT be derived from PII that can make possible to identify the user.
+It must not be possible to identify the user or derive any personally identifiable information (PII) based on `grant_id` alone.

 `grant_id` potentially could be shared by different client_id belonging to the same entity.